leeoesterreich/GEXPLORER/README.md

 You can install a user-friendly interface, R-Studio, from here: https://www.rstudio.com/products/rstudio/download/

-If you want to learn more in structure or if you got stuck, before asking me, visit https://hsls.libguides.com/video_intro2R There are a video lecture, ppt slide, and whole basic explanation.
+If you want to learn more in structure or if you got stuck, before asking me, visit https://hsls.libguides.com/video_intro2R There are a video lecture, ppt slides, and whole basic explanation.

 ### Step2.
 Start Rstudio
 What does 'start Rstudio' mean?
 Visit the lecture I introduced in Step1.